PopGenClustering/Clumppling/README.md

    > A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a “system” Python, i.e., one which is installed as part of your operating system"

-   Using a virtual environment helps to keep the dependencies required by different projects separate and avoid conflicts between projects.
+   Using a virtual environment helps to keep the dependencies required by different projects separate and to avoid conflicts between projects.

-   Create a virtual environment named ``clumppling-env`` by type the following command in the command-line interpreter
+   Create a virtual environment named ``clumppling-env`` by typing the following command in the command-line interpreter
    ````
    conda create -n clumppling-env python
    ````